architek/WWW-FBX/README.md

 The list of currently available services implemented in this module is given in [WWW::FBX::Role::API::APIv3](https://metacpan.org/pod/WWW::FBX::Role::API::APIv3).

-A script called fbx\_test.pl is provided in script to show how to send commands and handle exceptions.
+A script called fbx\_test.pl is provided in the script directory.

-It can also be used standalone to get tokens and send a command.

-On first call, you will be requested to physically authenticate on the freebox itself.
-Once done, the token is stored in the current directory in a file called app\_token.
-You can then grant all permissions on the freebox web interface to allow all commands.
+You should first call it without argument to store a token in app\_token on the disk.
+Once physically authenticated on the freebox itself, the token file will be reused for subsequent call.
+You can then grant all permissions on the freebox web interface if you will.

-When suffix parameter is required, pass it as a normal parameter.
+Witout parameter, a simple connection check is done, app permissions are shows and status of the internet connection is displayed.

+Commands requiring a suffix can be send by adding a simple parameters on the command line.
 When more parameters are required, it is possible to send a json structure, see EXAMPLES.
-You need to escape the accolades though.
+You need to escape the accolades in that case.

 # EXAMPLES

     fbx-test.pl --help
-    fbx-test.pl connection
+    fbx-test.pl --debug connection
     fbx-test.pl system
     fbx-test.pl call_log
     fbx-test.pl call_log 2053